ZORO2045/fish_game/README.md

 ## Description

-Fish Game is an exciting web-based game where players control a bird and navigate through obstacles while collecting points.
+Fish Game is an exciting web-based game where players control a fish and navigate through obstacles while collecting points.
 The game features colorful graphics and engaging gameplay, making it fun for players of all ages.

 ## Demo